 The sample timetable below is a typical 2-week for London Summer Advanced Study Program at King’s College.

 Well balanced, nutritious cooked meals are provided at the Strand campus of King’s College London.
 Packed lunches are provided for excursions.

 Laundry Facilities are provided at Moonraker Point.

 King’s College London is a world-renowned university in the heart of London.
 It is consistently ranked among the top 20 universities in the world, and is one of the oldest and most prestigious in England.

 King’s was founded in 1829 by King George IV and the Duke of Wellington and received its royal charter in the same year.
 King’s is generally considered part of the ‘golden triangle’ of research-intensive English universities alongside the University of Oxford, University of Cambridge, University College London, Imperial College London, and The London School of Economics.
-King’s is home to six Medical Research Council centres and become the largest centre for graduate and post-graduate medical teaching and biomedical research in Europe, and is regarded as one of the leading multidisciplinary research universities in the world.
+King’s is home to six Medical Research Council centres and is the largest centre for graduate and post-graduate medical teaching and biomedical research in Europe, and is regarded as one of the leading multidisciplinary research universities in the world.

 The College performs highly in international rankings.
 It was ranked 23rd in the 2018 QS World University Rankings.
 In 2015 it ranked 19th in the world (5th in the UK and 7th in Europe) in the QS World University Rankings.
 According to the 2016 Complete University Guide, 10 out of the 26 subjects offered by King’s including Food Science, Education, Business Studies, Philosophy, French, Dentistry and Law, rank within the top 10 nationally.
 However, King’s is considered as one of the most difficult UK University to gain admission to.
 According to the 2015 Times and Sunday Times Good University Guide, approximately 30% of King’s undergraduates come from independent schools.

 King’s has educated numerous foreign heads of states, governments and intergovernmental organisations; nineteen members of the current House of Commons and sixteen members of the current House of Lords, and is known for its several noted alumni and staff, including 12 Nobel Prize laureates.